Adock90/Adock90/README.md

 - 👋 Hi, I’m @Adock90
 - 👀 I’m interested in Image Recognition and Machine Learning
-- 🌱 I’m currently learning Python and Javascript
+- 🌱 I’m currently learning Python, Javascript, C++, C and Haskell

 <!---
 Adock90/Adock90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.